 6. What is included in the sale price?

 Are all appliances included?
-Can you bargain to have those nice patio furniture thrown in as well?
+Can you bargain to have that nice patio furniture thrown in as well?
 Outdoor play structures?
 Garden tools?
 You can have some nice bonus additions if you ask!

 7. Is there sufficient parking space for your vehicles?